vzakharchenko/rtsp-samsung-tv/README.md

 12. set Connection to "On"
 13. right click on your connection and select "Permit install"
 14. in Tizen studio select project and run it on TV

+# Voice Control
+    1. Press VOICE button
+    2. Say command
+## List of commands:
+ "Channel Up" (or the same on your language)
+ "Channel Down" (or the same on your language) "1","2","3","4" ...
+"999"

 # Remote Control